danzone/getting-and-cleaning-data-proj/README.md

 by lexaxy (23 Mar 2015)

 ## Introduction
 For the Getting and Cleaning Coursera course project, data collected from the accelerometers from the Samsung Galaxy S smartphone was processed to create a tidy data set.
-The data and a description is available from: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
+The data and a description are available from: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 The actual data worked on: